Published 02 Jul 2025

 Limit near work activity and have breaks

-The 20/20/20 rule involves 20 minutes of close work followed by a 20 second ‘focus break’.
-A focus break is giving your eyes a break from focusing, and could include looking at something in the distance like a clock on the wall or a tree outside.
+A good rule to follow is the 20/20/20 rule which involves 20 minutes of close work, followed by a 20 second ‘focus break’.
+A focus break is giving your eyes a break from focusing and could include looking at something in the distance like a clock on the wall or a tree outside.

 How can I learn more?

-• Read more about children’s eye checks and building them into your beginning of the year routine.
+- Read more about keeping an eye on kid’s vision, including eye checks and building them into your beginning of the year routine